asifbacchus/NextCloudBackup/README.md

 If you're using rsync, then just have this say *'borg1'*.
-If you are using another provider, you'll have to reference their locally installed copy of borg relative to your repo path.
+If you are using another provider, you'll have to reference their locally installed copy of borg relative to your home directory.
 You can also leave this blank if your provider does not run borg locally but your backups/restores will be slower.

 ### Examples